-Continue SO along the sea front (Royal Albert Drive/Marine Drive) pausing perhaps for a photograph with 'Freddie Gilroy'.
+Continue SO along the sea front (Royal Albert Drive/Marine Drive) (Hint: Royal Connection on Marine Drive - Research required) pausing perhaps for a photograph with 'Freddie Gilroy' [#1].
 The information board next to the statue is worth reading and contains the answer to the next question.

 QUESTION 4: Who was the artist who created the sculpture of 'Freddie Gilroy and the Belsen Stragglers'?

-Note Freddie was a regimental police officer (4^{th} paragraph) and he was asked to also join the Palestinian police force (7^{th} paragraph).
+Note Freddie was a regimental police officer (4th paragraph) and he was asked to also join the Palestinian police force (7th paragraph).

-Keep walking for about 2km with the sea to your left.
+Keep walking along Marine Drive [#2] for about 2km with the sea to your left.
+As you walk, take note of the 'Portholes in Time' [#3], a series of round granite storyboards attached to the top of the sea wall.
 As you approach the building with a tower (Toll House), keep to the right of the railings and pass under the arch.

-Immediately after walking past the roundabout, at the start of the harbour, cross the road using the traffic island pedestrian crossing, TL and ahead passing shops and arcades which you should keep on your right.
+Immediately after walking past the roundabout, at the start of the harbour, cross the road using the traffic island pedestrian crossing, TL and then ahead passing shops and arcades which you should keep on your right.
 You are now on Sandside (no sign).
 Continue along Sandside for about 150 metres.
 After passing the ships anchor, and where the footpath narrows, read the information board about Scarborough Fayre and Scarborough's historical fishing industry on the brick building directly in front of you.